chaolinhan/MSc_Project/notes.md

 -   Studied the ABC-SysBio package again `paper.md`
 -   Make some code separate functions in separate files
 -   Make a visualisation

     -   Mean, 25 and 75 percentiles

+    >   Convergence can be assessed by the difference using the inter-quartile ranges of the values of accepted particles as a measure of goodness of fit between successive intermediate distributions (Toni et al., 2009).

 <img src="https://i.imgur.com/hNZ7vD3.png" alt="image-20200526143240608" style="zoom:50%;" />